BrianPugh/belay/docs/source/Package Manager.rst

 Package Manager
 ===============

-The Belay CLI provides package manager functionality.
+The Belay CLI includes a package manager that downloads MicroPython libraries and syncs them to your device alongside your project code.

+Why Use a Package Manager?
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+MicroPython and CircuitPython devices have their own filesystem where your code and libraries must be stored.
+Many MicroPython libraries lack formal versioning and packaging—they're often just Python files in a GitHub repository rather than published packages on an index.
+MicroPython's built-in mip_ tool can install packages, but it doesn't provide a way to record your project's dependencies in a configuration file—you have to remember which packages to install.
+It also fetches fresh copies each time, meaning your project could break if an upstream dependency changes or disappears.

+Belay's package manager solves these challenges:

+* **Simplified deployment** — Automatically sync your code and dependencies to the device with a single command.
+* **Reproducibility** — Downloaded dependencies are cached locally and committed to your git repository.
+  Your project will continue to work even if an upstream library changes or goes offline.
+* **Consistency** — Every team member and every deployment uses the exact same dependency versions.

+How It Works
+^^^^^^^^^^^^

-At a high level, the Belay Package Manager does the following:
+The Belay Package Manager follows this workflow:

-1. Reads settings from ``pyproject.toml``.
-Dependencies are defined by URL's where they can be fetched.
-   Commonly these are files hosted on github.
+1. **Configure** — Define your dependencies in ``pyproject.toml`` (commonly from the MicroPython package index, GitHub, or GitLab).
-2. Downloads dependencies to the ``.belay/dependencies/`` folder.
-This folder should be committed to the project's git repository.
-This allows for repeatable deployment, even if a remote dependency goes missing or changes it's API.
+2. **Download** — Run ``belay update`` to fetch dependencies into the ``.belay/dependencies/`` folder.
+   This folder should be committed to git—think of it as a lock file that captures exact dependency versions.
-3. Syncs the contents of ``.belay/dependencies/`` to the on-device ``/lib`` folder.
-This folder is included in the on-device ``PATH``.
-4. Syncs the contents of the project package directory.
+3. **Sync** — Run ``belay install`` to transfer dependencies and your project code to the device.

 Configuration
 ^^^^^^^^^^^^^

-Belay's Package Manager uses ``pyproject.toml`` to define project configurations and dependencies.
-A typical project will look like:
+Belay's Package Manager uses ``pyproject.toml`` to define project configurations and dependencies, following modern Python packaging conventions.
+A minimal project configuration looks like:

 .. code-block:: toml